derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 Used IONOS to host the website.
 A virtual private server has been set up.

+- The A and AAAA records have been modified to point to the virtual private server (VPS).
-- A LAMP Stack has been created
+- A LAMP Stack has been created.
+    - To test PHP scripts with Apache, create `info.php` using the command `sudo nano /var/www/yourdomain/info.php`, replacing `yourdomain` with the name of your domain.
+    - Paste the following PHP code into the file `<?php phpinfo(); ?>`
+    - In the browser address bar enter `http://www.yourdomain/info.php` to see the PHP information.
+Print it out (PDF or paper).
+    - Once the PHP information has been printed out, delete `info.php`, using `sudo rm /var/www/yourdomain/info.php`.
 - Firewall Policies have been set up (e.g. Allow Port 3306)
+- Log on to MariaDB, using the command `sudo mariadb -u root -p`.
+Once in MariaDB, create a user other than `root`.
+Grant privileges to the user that has just been created.
 - Make sure the configurations in `config.php` are updated and the credentials are set correctly.
-On a Virtual Machine (VPS), Host is set to `127.0.0.1` and the user is set to anyone other than `root`, with privileges such as adding records.
+On a Virtual Machine (VPS), Host is set to `127.0.0.1` and the user is set to anyone other than `root`, for example `cduser`, with privileges such as adding records.
 - Let's Encrypt Certificate has been installed.

 ## Acknowledgements